HTM Internship Details

 - Restaurant Operations

 - Tribal Gaming

 Students will be tasked with completing a special project while employed in a relevant position.
 This should have a “real-world” benefit to the employer as well as to the student, such as a sales or service improvement plan or research project.
 The minimum time the student should be employed is for 300 hours, which is approximately 20 hours per week over the course of a 15-week semester.

 All HTM internships must be paid in order for students to receive credit.
 Unpaid internships will on occasion be allowed, however we caution employers to follow unpaid internship guidelines.
 Details may be found at http://www.dol.gov/whd/regs/compliance/whdfs71.pdf.

 SDSU will provide liability insurance for all students enrolled in the internship class and a Student Learning Agreement will be signed by both the employer and SDSU.
 The form is available at http://bfa.sdsu.edu/.

-Students should meet directly with Christina Jeffries, Associate Director of The J. Willard and Alice S. Marriott Foundation Student Center for Professional Development, the semester prior to enrolling in the class to discuss options.
+Students should meet directly with Christina Jeffries, Director of The J. Willard and Alice S. Marriott Foundation Student Center for Professional Development, the semester prior to enrolling in the class to discuss options.
 Appointments can be made by calling the HTM office at 619-594-4964.